Programs | Researchers

 Full- or part-time | On campus | Thesis-based | Collaborative

 The PhD in Aging, Health and Well-being provides you with an interdisciplinary platform upon which to develop a broad understanding of issues related to the health and well-being of our aging population.
 You can register in any of the academic units in the Faculty of Applied Health Sciences and access courses and resources across the Faculty, including dissertation committee members, who can add different perspectives to penetrating research problems.
-Find out more: Doctor of Philosophy | Faculty Members in the Aging, Health and Well-being program
+Find out more: Aging, Health and Well-being program details

-Health Studies and Gerontology PhD
+Public Health and Health Systems PhD

 Full- or part-time | On campus | Thesis-based

-The doctoral program in Health Studies and Gerontology offers a trans-disciplinary, population health approach to addressing health and health system challenges in Canada and around the world.
+The doctoral program in Public Health and Health Systems (formerly Health Studies and Gerontology) offers a trans-disciplinary, population health approach to addressing health and health system challenges in Canada and around the world.
 The program will provide you with an interdisciplinary focus, specialized training, and advanced research skills.
 You'll add further depth and specialization to your work through the research apprenticeship model.
-Find out more: Doctor of Philosophy | Faculty Members in School of Public Health and Health Systems
+Find out more: Public Health and Health Systems (PhD) | Faculty members in School of Public Health and Health Systems

 Kinesiology PhD